maithgopalan/c2-dataviz-2025/content/syllabus/index.markdown

 ## Assignments and Grading

-There are 150 points possible.
-Your final grade will be composed of five components:
+There are 200 points possible.
+Your final grade will be composed of four components:

+-   Class Participation (60 points; 30%)
+    -   Labs In-Class (40 points; 15%)
+    -   Discussion   (20 points; 15%)
--   3 labs at 15 points each (45 points; 30%)
+-   3 lab problem sets at 20 points each (60 points; 30%)
--   1 homework assignments at 30 points each (20%)
--   1 Data Viz in the Wild (5 points; 3%)
+-   1 Data Viz in the Wild (20 points; 10%)
--   Final Project (70 points; 50%)
+-   Final Project (60 points; 30%)
-    -   Proposal (5 points; 3%)
+    -   Proposal (20 points; 10%)
-    -   Draft (10 points; 7%)
-    -   Peer review (10 points; 7%)
-    -   Presentation (5 points; 3%)
+    -   Presentation (20 points; 10%)
-    -   Product (40 points; 27%)
+    -   Output (40 points; 10%)

 I would like to, as much a possible, stick to the deadlines for all assignments as listed in the [schedule](../schedule) page.
 This will allow us to go over the material together as a group *after* everyone has submitted their assignment.
 However, **if you need additional time for any reason** please just send me a note letting me know.
 You do not need to justify why.
 I am more than happy to work with you however I can.
 I would just ask that you please **not** attend class during the time we are going over the assignment (but please do attend the rest of the class if you are able).

+### Class Participation

+Your class participation grade comes exclusively from your active participation in the class through discussions and hands-on lab sessions.
+Active participation requires you to do the readings prior to coming to class so that you can keep up with the lecture portion of the class and work on the hands-on lab activities.
+Completing readings prior to class will (1) greatly improve your ability to understand what we discuss in class; and (2) it will enable you to complete the in-class, lab activities and participate in discussions, which will benefit you and your classmates.
+As you can see, these form a significant portion (30%) of your final grade as well.

 ### Labs

+There are three lab-based problem sets you will complete for grades during the course.
+These are due on the Monday of the week it’s listed on the syllabus.
+They will be assigned in class/Canvas at least one week prior to the due date.
+Lab problem sets will include designated in-class time (if possible), but any work not completed during class must be completed on your own.
+Labs will be scored on a “best honest effort” basis, which generally implies zero or full credit.
+Many of the labs require completion of specific portions before moving on to the next sections.
+If you find yourself stuck and unable to proceed, please contact the instructor for help rather than submitting incomplete work.
+Contacting the instructor is part of the “best honest effort.”
+If the assignment is not complete, and the student has not contacted the instructor for help and obtained approval for submitting incomplete work, only partial credit will be awarded.
+Partially completed problem sets that have been discussed with the instructor may receive partial credit.
+Assignments will be posted as .Rmd files.
+Each student must turn in the completed lab work electronically on Canvas as a Word or Pdf file (after knitting your .Rmd file) with your last name as the beginning of the file name.
+If you are hosting your work online as a GitHub repo, you can also post the link to the GitHub repo.
+Together problem sets form 30% of your final grade.

-There are 3 labs during the course, scored at 15 points each, which must be submitted within one week of being assigned.
+There are 3 lab problem sets during the course, scored at 15 points each, which must be submitted within one week of being assigned.
 Labs will include designated in-class time, but any work not completed during class must be completed on your own.
 Labs will be scored on a “best honest effort” basis, which